Morse Leads JMU To Thrilling Win

 JMU struggled from the field on its opening possessions and quickly fell behind 7-0 before Amadi finally got the Dukes on the scoreboard with a bucket on the block plus a free throw nearly three minutes in.

-But JMU’s offensive struggles continued and even when the Dukes made a defensive play in the early going the deflections seemed to only result in the ball bouncing to an open Cougar and seven minutes into the game Charleston was still working with 10-point lead.
+But JMU’s offensive struggles continued and even when the Dukes made a defensive play in the early going, the deflections seemed to only result in the ball bouncing to an open Cougar.
+Seven minutes into the game, Charleston was still working with 10-point lead.

 For the game, Charleston outrebounded JMU 45-27, but JMU produced 21 points off 20 Charleston turnovers.